ModellingWebLab/chaste-codegen/README.md

 The [jinja2](http://jinja.pocoo.org/) templating engine is used.

 ## Installing
-We reccomend installing chaste_codegen in a vritualenvironment (or using conda)
+We reccomend installing chaste_codegen in a vritual environment (using virtualenv or conda)

 Users install `chaste_codegen` using pip.